 It’s likely that your doctor will first order a brain scan to check for other medical problems that could be causing your symptoms.
 Either a computerized tomography (CT) scan or magnetic resonance imaging (MRI) can be used to identify brain abnormalities.

 An ear, nose, and throat specialist (ENT) may rule out other causes if one of your primary symptoms is dizziness.
 You may also be referred to a psychologist or psychiatrist if your symptoms include anxiety, depression, or other mood changes.

 A concussion is treated with mental and physical rest to give the brain time to heal, but post-concussion syndrome has no specific course of treatment.
 Instead, doctors will make recommendations based on the patient’s symptoms.

 - Amitriptyline, Topiramate, or Gabapentin may be prescribed for headaches if you aren’t getting relief from over-the-counter pain medications.

 - Cognitive deficits can be treated with focused rehabilitation and training in using calendars, scheduling tools, or other memory aids.

 - Psychotherapy or medication can be used to address anxiety and depression.

 Post-concussion syndrome can’t be cured, but symptoms can be managed and will often decrease in severity as time passes.

-Seeking Compensation for Post-Concussion Syndrome
+Seeking Compensation for Post-Concussion Syndrome in Georgia

 Any physical injury from a car accident caused by another driver’s negligence is eligible for compensation as part of a personal injury claim.
 Unfortunately, cases involving post-concussion syndrome can be challenging because of the difficulty in obtaining a diagnosis and establishing a clear link between symptoms and the accident itself.